 The card accepts eight single-ended analog input channels.
-The full scale input for all channels is jumper selectable, either $\pm 10V$ (0.00488V resolution), or $\pm 5V$ (0.00244V resolution), or unipolar 0 to 10V (0.00244V resolution).
-Inputs are single-ended with a common ground and can withstand overvoltages up to ± 30 volts and brief transients of several hundred volts.
+The full scale input for all channels is $\pm 5V$ (0.00244V resolution).
+Inputs are single-ended with a common ground and can withstand over voltages up to ± 30 volts and brief transients of several hundred volts.
 When power is off, the inputs are open-circuited providing fail-safe operation.
 The analog-to-digital converter (A/D) is a 12-bit successive-approximation type with a sample and hold input.
-Conversion time is typically $25\mu S$ ($35\mu S$ maximum) and, depending on the speed of the software and computer platform, throughputs of up to 40,000 conversions per second are attainable.
+Conversion time is typically 25μS (35μS maximum) and, depending on the speed of the software and computer platform, throughputs of up to 4,000 conversions per second are attainable.